 There’s a light bulb in Livermore, California that won’t go out.
 It hangs on a cord from the ceiling of the Livermore-Pleasanton Fire Department’s Fire Station #6, and it has been burning since 1901.
 On June 27, 2015, there was a party held in the bulb’s honor to celebrate its one millionth hour of operation.
 There were refreshments and music and barbecue.
 Town officials toasted the bulb's achievement.
-The light bulb, for its part, burned over everyone’s heads, like it always does.
+For its part, the light bulb—known as the Centennial Light—burned over everyone’s heads, like it always does.

 About an hour east of San Francisco, Livermore sits in a valley surrounded by rolling hills made gold by the drought.
 The fire station is on East Avenue, and bulb tourists like myself must walk around back and ring the doorbell to get let in.
 Inside, fire engines and equipment dominate the space.
 The small bulb hangs about twenty feet overhead, glowing near a row of fluorescent shop lights which, unlike the bulb, were turned off.
 If it weren't for the camera pointed directly at it (to broadcast a live web stream), the bulb would be easy to miss.

 To be an on-duty firefighter at Livermore-Pleasanton Fire Station #6 means you have to both fight fires and give historical light bulb tours at a moment's notice.
 The two firemen who hosted me said I was the second visitor of the day.
 Some days they have huge groups who come in—groups that have been known to bunch beneath the bulb and gawk crane-necked at it until the firemen get an emergency call.
 They then have to politely shoo the tourists outside while they gear up to leave the station, sirens blaring.
 These visitors will sometimes still be standing outside when the firefighters return, waiting to get let back in to look at the bulb some more.